For a successful holiday, here is your checklist to check before you hit the road:

 The park is right in front of the beautiful Cirque de Gens, a site very famous for climbing, hiking and spectacular views.

-Accessible from the age of 4, our tree climbing courses will delight even the most daring of you, with their giant zip lines and other Tarzan jumps.
+Accessible from the age of 4, our tree climbing courses will delight even the most daring among you, with their giant zip lines and other Tarzan jumps.

 The Bois des Musiciens will invite you to an aerial walk between nets and huts.